hashicorp/react-components/.changeset/gold-toys-fry.md

 '@hashicorp/react-docs-page': minor
 ---

-Exposes new, optional pathToPartials option for the filesystem loader.
+Exposes new, optional localPartialsDir option for the filesystem loader.